Skip to main content

 In the preview, check for:

 Check evenness across the whole face.
 If the left cheek is two stops brighter than the right, slide the fill closer or bump its output.
 If the bottom of the chin is dark while the forehead is fine, your key is angled too far above and needs to come down.
-Also confirm the camera is not in auto-exposure mode — auto-exposure will fight your lighting all stream long, brightening when you lean back and darkening when you lean forward.
+Also confirm the camera isn't in auto-exposure mode.
+Auto-exposure will fight your lighting all stream long, brightening when you lean back and darkening when you lean forward.
 Lock exposure manually.

 Once a setup looks right, save it.
-Note the panel positions on the floor with painter's tape, save the brightness and Kelvin values in the manufacturer app, take a phone photo of the rig from above.
+Note the panel positions on the floor with painter's tape.
+Save the brightness and Kelvin values in the manufacturer app, take a phone photo of the rig from above.
 The next time you stream you reproduce the scene in two minutes instead of fighting it for twenty.
 Repeatability is what turns a good lighting setup into a reliable one.
+If a console is also in the rig, our capture card buyer guide handles the second video path.

 Common mistakes

 Streaming with the monitor as the only light source.
-The screen is bright, sure, but it cycles between menus, dark hallways, and white loading screens, so your face flickers along with the game.
+The screen is bright, sure, but it cycles between menus.
+Dark hallways, and white loading screens, so your face flickers along with the game.
 Viewers see this as constant brightness wobble, which the encoder reads as a moving signal and burns extra bitrate trying to track.
 Add one panel and most of your stream's apparent quality jumps in a single afternoon.
+Mobile-first streamers can build the same effect with the picks in our best phones for streaming roundup.

 Wrong angle.
-Light from below makes you look like you are telling a ghost story around a campfire.
+Light from below makes you look like you're telling a ghost story around a campfire.
 Light dead-center at the camera flattens the face.
-The fix is the same as the rule for the key: 30 to 45 degrees off-axis, slightly above eye level, tilted down.
-If your only fixture is on the desk between you and the camera, raise it on a small stand and angle it inward — almost any improvement on a desk-level light is an improvement.
+The fix is the same as the rule for the key: 30 to 45 degrees off-axis.
+Slightly above eye level, tilted down.
+If your only fixture is on the desk between you and the camera, raise it on a small stand and angle it inward.
+Almost any improvement on a desk-level light is an improvement.

 RGB carrying the scene.
-A wall full of pulsing pink and cyan looks great on a TikTok, but if you have not lit the face properly, all that colored ambient light is the only thing on the camera, and the face stays a muddy purple-grey.
+A wall full of pulsing pink and cyan looks great on a TikTok.
+But if you haven't lit the face properly, all that colored ambient light is the only thing on the camera.
+The face stays a muddy purple-grey.
 RGB is seasoning, not the meal.
 Lock the key first, then layer the colored stuff in.

 No test before going live.
 Most streamers go straight from configuring a scene to hitting Go Live, and discover the lighting issue forty minutes into the broadcast.
 Twenty seconds of rolling a private test stream, watching the playback, and adjusting fixtures saves the entire night.
 This is the single highest-return habit you can build, and it costs nothing.